-In the final evening of the series we dive into a lively panel discussion featuring WUR-teachers Evelien de Olde and Robert Fletcher.
+In the final evening of the series we dive into a lively panel discussion featuring WUR-teachers Evelien de Olde, Robert Fletcher and Angelina Horsting.

 About Degrowth @WUR

 Together, we unravel the current research and projects surrounding degrowth right here at Wageningen University.
-The panellists bring their expertise on the topic from the perspective, respectively, of governance in agri-food systems, and conservation and tourism.
+The panellists bring their expertise on the topic from the perspective, respectively, of governance in agri-food systems, conservation and tourism, and post growth solutions to sustainability problems.
 To conclude the session, we will co-create a Community Asset Map, where the audience is invited to actively participate in mapping degrowth-related initiatives within our community.

 About Evelien de Olde